-Cutting carbs and low-carb diets are all the rage when it comes to weight loss these days – but it may not be having the affect must assume it does.
+Cutting carbs and low-carb diets are all the rage when it comes to weight loss these days – but it may not be having the effect most assume it does.

 Low-carb diets, or ketogenic diets, not only leaves you feeling drained and foggy, but they may not even help with weight loss, experts say.